Webhooks

 Group webhooks can also be configured to listen for events that are specific to a group, including:

-Configure a webhook in GitLab
+Configure webhooks in GitLab

 1. In your project or group, on the left sidebar, select Settings > Webhooks.